programadorthi/kotlin-routing/README.md

         replace {
             // handle replace to this route only
         }
+        replaceAll {
+            // handle replaceAll to this route only
+        }
         pop {
             // handle pop to this route only
         }